codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

 -   Any **Quality issues** introduced or fixed by the pull request.
 These are the same issues you find in the [Quality Issues tabs](../repositories/pull-requests.md#issues-tabs) in the Codacy app and are also visible in IntelliJ's Problems tab.

-    When this item is expanded, the number next to each file name is the total number of Quality issues that the pull request adds to or removes from that file.<!-- TODO ALA-872 confirm "removes" is correct -->
+    When this item is expanded, the number next to each file name is the total number of Quality issues that the pull request adds to that file.

--   The **diff coverage and coverage variation** introduced by the pull request.
-These are the same values you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.<!-- TODO ALA-872 confirm once bug fixed by developer -->
+-   The **diff coverage** introduced by the pull request.
+This is the same value you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.
 The percentage next to each file name is the coverage variation for that file.

 -   Sequences of **duplicate code** (clones) introduced by the pull request.
 These are the same ones you find in the [Quality Duplication tabs](../repositories/pull-requests.md#duplication-tabs) in the Codacy app.

--   Variations in **code complexity** introduced by the pull request.<!-- WIP review -->
+-   Variations in **code complexity** introduced by the pull request.

 ## Installing the Codacy IntelliJ plugin